-That might make you assume, then, that Millennials have no use for the unnecessary, older tech of a wristwatch (especially when they all own an iPhone), but in fact, watches are seeing a resurgence as a popular accessory.
+Millennials’ common traits include being tech-savvy and often broke with have no use for the unnecessary, older tech of a wristwatch (especially when they all own an iPhone), but in fact, watches are seeing a resurgence as a popular accessory.
 The companies that are attracting them are generally not the same as their parents, but they still appreciate a good timepiece.

 So what watches are Millennials buying these days?

 What the heck is a Millennial?

 “Millennial” is a term for which nobody seems to be able to agree on a definition, like “hipster” or “irony.”
 When the term is used in the media, it’s generally shorthand for “anyone younger than me” (I’m a Millennial, for what it’s worth).

 If you’ve read any old media in the past ten years, you’d think Millennials were un-aging, remorseless serial killers of corporations.